dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 # Integration into the 5G framework {#sec-integration}
 ## Locator based

+### SRv6

+#### Insertion in N9 interface

+#### Control Plane considerations

+#### Extensions to N3/F1-U/Xn-U interface

+Although not strictly the object of study by 3GPP, previous solutions can (and would gain to) be extended beyond N9 to cover N3 interface too.

+The immediate benefit is the complete removal of all GTP tunnels, along with associated mangement complexity and traffic overhead.
+In particular, this removes the need for internetworking between N3 and N9 technologies, and offers a uniform user plane as recommended in the specification.

+Potential gains can result for an early handling of traffic right from the RAN and thus possibly closer to the UE.
+The result is a simpler and lighter architecture, allowing convergence with other non-3GPP accesses.

+The mobile network would benefit of the application of SRv6 to both, N3 and N9 interfaces.
+The intrinsic ability of SRv6 to integrate, in a single protocol, the control of the overlay, underlay and NFV implies that if applied to the N3 interface the end-to-end SRv6-based network slice can start on the NodeB itself.

+#### Coexistance with GTP-based architecture

+An alternative vision, although not recommended, would be to preserve the current architecture as is, and deploy alternative data planes on top.

+As explained in section 5.3.1, SRv6 can co-exist with the current GTP-based control plane.
+Additionally, the current control plane can be extended to suport TE as defined in 5.3.2.

+From a dataplane perspective, SRv6 can coexist on the N9 interface together with GTP-U traffic.

+This is important towards a slow migration from a GTP-based architecture into different architectures.

+#### Compliance with architectural requirements

 ## ID/Loc split

 An ID-LOC network architecture is able to decouple the identity of endpoints (ID) from